mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         Vector3 angular_velocity;
     };

-When we apply this state to the simulation on the right side, we simply _snap_ the position, rotation, linear and angular velocity of each cube to the state captured from the left side.
+And when I apply this state to the simulation on the right side, I simply _snap_ the position, rotation, linear and angular velocity of each cube to the state captured from the left side.

 This simple change is enough to keep the left and right simulations in sync.
 PhysX doesn't even diverge enough in the 1/10th of a second between updates to show any noticeable pops.

 <img src="/img/networked-physics-in-vr/in-sync.png" width="100%"/>

 This __proves__ that a state synchronization based approach for networking can work with PhysX. *(Sigh of relief)*.
-The only problem of course, is that sending uncompressed physics state like this uses way too much bandwidth...
+The only problem of course, is that sending uncompressed physics state uses way too much bandwidth...

 # Bandwidth Optimization

 To make sure the networked physics sample is playable over the internet, I needed to get bandwidth under control.
-It's a bit of a dark art, but it's not that complicated when you go step by step.
-Let's dive in!

 The easiest gain I found was to simply encode the state for at rest cubes more efficiently.
 For example, instead of repeatedly sending (0,0,0) for linear velocity and (0,0,0) for angular velocity for at rest cubes, I send just one bit: